QuantConnect/lean-cli/README.md

 ### `lean object-store list`

-List all values for the given root key in the QuantConnect Object Store.
+List all values for the given root key in the organization's object store.

 ```
 Usage: lean object-store list [OPTIONS] ROOT_KEY

-  List all values for the given root key in the QuantConnect Object Store.
+  List all values for the given root key in the organization's object store.

 Options:
   --verbose  Enable debug logging